Safari: Fashion

 In John Molloy's history of the leisure suit, he details that safari-style originated from British Officers wearing their uniforms outside military uses as "a status symbol, but only in casual settings."
 Molloy stated in 1975 that it continues to be a form of casual menswear.
 Alternatively, in Malindi Kenya, professional wear in the 1990s included safari-style clothing.
 Yves Saint Laurent's 1967 Africa collection featured the "Saharienne" safari jacket.
 In later collections, Yves Saint Laurent produced an iconic safari top.
 According to Harper's Bazaar, the collection was "a fantasy of primitive genius."
-On the other hand, differing fashion historians believe He had the gift of borrowing from one culture without being condescending to the other.
+On the other hand, differing fashion historians believe that he had the gift of borrowing from one culture without being condescending to the other.

 The term safari chic arose after the release of the film Out of Africa.
 It included not only clothing but also interior design and architecture.
 Safari-style interiors feature African decor, various hues of brown, natural materials, animal print furniture, rugs and wallpaper.
 In 2005 Architectural Digest released a list of luxurious safari camps.
 Newland, Tarlton & Co.
 Furniture Collection, creates luxury safari-style furniture in featured safari camps, hotels and private homes.
 Safari fashion also extends to fragrance collections by American designer Ralph Lauren; The Safari fragrance created in 1990 was advertised as "a floral aroma with a light breeze scented by grasses, freedom, and the romance of vast open spaces."